-A rollover is when a member transfers some or all their existing super benefits from one super fund to another super fund provided the receiving fund is a complying superannuation fund.
+A rollover is when a Member transfers some or all their existing super benefits from one super fund to another super fund provided the receiving fund is a complying superannuation fund.
 A fund's compliant status can be confirmed by using Super Fund Lookup at superfundlookup.gov.au.

-On joining MAP Super, you may choose to roll over your super benefits from other complying super funds.
+On joining MYONESUPER, you may choose to roll over your super benefits from other complying super funds1.
 This will not only save you multiple administration fees which can deplete your final benefit, but will also allow you to manage your super more effectively.

 You can request the rollover at the time of opening your Account.
-Alternatively, you can complete a Roll-in form available at onesuper.com.
+Alternatively, you can complete a Roll-in form available on the Secure Online Portal.

-&lt;sup>1 We do not currently accept transfers of super benefits from overseas super funds (such as QROPS).
+1 We do not currently accept transfers of super benefits from overseas super funds (such as QROPS).

-Part 1: About MAP Super
+Part 1: About MYONESUPER

-Part 2: How super works &gt;
+Part 2: How super works •

-Part 3: Benefits of investing with MAP Super &gt;
+Part 3: Benefits of investing with MYONESUPER •

-Part 4: Risks of super &gt;
+Part 4: Risks of super >

-Part 5: How we invest your money &gt;
+Part 5: How we invest your money >

-Part 6: Fees and costs &gt;
+Part 6: Fees and costs >

-Part 7: How super is taxed &gt;
+Part 7: How super is taxed •

-Part 8: How to open and operate an Account &gt;
+Part 8: How to open and operate an Account >

-Part 9: Other important information &gt;
+Part 9: Other important information >

-Part 10: Key definitions &gt;
+Part 10: Key definitions >

 IMPORTANT: Before you move your super, you should consider whether you will incur any fees from your other account (s) and how moving your super may affect any insurance or other benefits linked to that account.
-Please consult your financial adviser before you rollover benefits from other funds into MAP Super.
+Please consult your financial adviser before you rollover benefits from other funds into MYONESUPER.